insrtech/unlTest/README.md

 })
 ```

-if you wanna build project, then comment in vite.config.js line 10 ( global:{} )
+if you wanna build project, then comment line 10 in vite.config.js

 ```
 import { defineConfig } from 'vite'